Asser Yassin: Early life

-Yassin studied engineering at university, but friends asked him to stand in for an absent actor in a university play.
-As a result, he decided to take a theater course and participate in more productions.

-After graduation, Yassin worked as an engineering teaching assistant at the American University in Cairo, before deciding to leave behind a developing career in engineering and academia to pursue his passion for acting.
+Yassin studied engineering at university, but acted in some short films made by a fellow student who was the son of the film director Khairy Beshara.
+Encouragement from Beshara led to Yassin deciding to become an actor.

 Career

-Yassin starred in the controversial and highly praised Beit Men Lahm (House of Flesh), based on the Arabic novel written by Yusuf Idris, directed by Rami A. Jabbar.
-Director Khairy Beshara gave him with a role in Qalb Habiba, the TV series that marked Soheir El-Bably’s comeback.
+Yassin starred in the film Beit Men Lahm ("House of Flesh"), based on the Arabic novel by Yusuf Idris, directed by Rami A. Jabbar.
+Director Khairy Beshara gave him a role in the television series Qalb Habiba.
 Shortly after this his cinema debut followed with small roles in The Yacoubian Building and Halim.

-Yassin appeared in supporting roles such as “Marei”, the villain brother to Ashraf Abdel Baqi in Aala Ganb Yasta and as Mo, the drug addict in Zay El Naharda.
-His first leading role was alongside Mahmoud Yassin in the action film Al Waad or The Promise, written by Waheed Hamid and directed by Mohamed Yassin.
+Yassin appeared in supporting roles such as Marei, the villain brother to Ashraf Abdel Baqi in Aala Ganb Yasta and Mo, the drug addict in Zay El Naharda.
+His first leading role was in the action film Al Waad or "The Promise", written by Waheed Hamid and directed by Mohamed Yassin.

 Yassin's turning point was his leading role in Messages from the Sea, written and directed by Daoud Abdel Sayed.

-Rags and Tatters (2013) was Yassin's first co-production experience when he worked with Film Clinic and Graal on a film about the unprivileged population of Egypt and their living situation after the Jan 25 revolution.
-Yassin also played the leading role which was mostly silent.
-The movie won Golden Antigone at the Montpellier Mediterranean Film Festival, and was nominated at the Abu Dhabi Film Festival, London Film Festival, Munich Film Festival and Thessaloniki Film Festival.
+Rags and Tatters (2013) was Yassin's first co-production experience when he worked with Film Clinic and Graal on a film about the Egyptian poor and their living situation after the Egyptian Revolution of 2011.
+Yassin played the leading role which was mostly silent.

 In 2015, Yassin won best actor at the Tetouan International Mediterranean Film Festival for his latest release, Aswar El Qamar.

-In August 2021, Al-Arab announced an upcoming movie titled "Venous" (Arabic: فينوس) starring Yassin with the Egyptian actor and singer Ruby.
+In 2020 he played a lead role alongside Nelly Karim in the tv series Meet Wesh (100 faces).
+The tv series achieved huge success.

+2022 was a particularly successful year for Asser Yassin.
+During Ramadan, he starred as the lead in “Suits Arabia”, a remake of the American legal drama series.
+Less than two months later, he returned in another leading role in MBC’s crime thriller “The Eight”, which attracted strong reviews and high ratings.

 Personal life

-Yassin is the eldest of 2 boys.
+Yassin is the eldest of two boys.
 Both his parents are engineers.
 Yassin is married with three children.